Mobile Usability testing: What is it and how is it done?

 Hence, it’s very important that the application goes through comprehensive usability testing before its launch.
 The best way to ensure that it caters to user’s requirements is to let the users perform the testing.
 This is exactly what we do in mobile usability testing.

-While it’s true that mobile and web usability testing follows the same lines for most of the part, the main difference between them is the actual implementation of the tasks and testing plans.
+While it’s true that mobile usability testing and web usability testing follows the same lines for most of the part, the main difference between them is the actual implementation of the tasks and testing plans.
 Apart from planning, the reporting and the test works remain the same.

 - Objectives of the usability test.